MehmetBener/Slicer-Julia/README.md

-Julia version of a slicer turning .stl files to .gcode files
+Julia version of a slicer turning .stl files to .gcode files mainly created for the Parametrix project by @HisarCS